Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences

 Introducing fermion paring terms to the spin-twist model (\ref{model-spintwist}), one obtains the SC Hamiltonian, \beq H_1 &=& H_0 + \sum_{\langle i j\rangle} \big[ \Delta^{(s)}_{ij} (c_{i\uparrow}^\dag c_{j\downarrow}^\dag - c_{i\downarrow}^\dag c_{j\uparrow}^\dag) + \notag \\ &&\ \ \ \ \ \ \ \ \ \ \ \ \ \ \!\Delta^{(t)}_{ij} (c_{i\uparrow}^\dag c_{j\downarrow}^\dag + c_{i\downarrow}^\dag c_{j\uparrow}^\dag ) +{\rm h.c.} \big], \eeq where $\Delta^{(s)}_{ij}, \Delta^{(t)}_{ij}$ stand for the singlet- and triplet-pairing terms respectively.
 The SCSG symmetry operations for the above model are given by $g_{C_4}=(\gamma_{C_4}({r})e^{-\mi{\pi\over 2}\sigma_x-\mi{\theta\over 2}\tau_z}\mid C_4)$, $g_{T_{x,y}}=(e^{-\mi{\pi\over 2}\sigma_x-\mi{\phi\over 2}\tau_z} \mid T_{x,y})$ where the spin gauge transformation $\gamma_{C_4}({r})$ is the same as in model (\ref{model-spintwist}) and the parameters $(\theta, \phi)$ have three possibilities $(\theta, \phi) = (0,0), (\pi,0), ({\pi\over 2},\pi)$ which are labeled as case I, II, III, respectively.
 Correspondingly, the values of $(\Delta^{(s)}_{ij}, \Delta^{(t)}_{ij})$ on each bond are shown in Fig.~\ref{spintwist-pairing} for the three cases.
 The operations $g_{M_x}=\left(e^{-\mi\frac{\pi}{2}\sigma_x} \mid {M}_x\right)$ remain as symmetry in case I, II, but break down for case III.
 The effective time-reversal symmetry $g_T$ is broken in all three cases.

 Because the effective mirror $g_{M_x}$ reverses the Berry curvature, cases I and II correspond to topologically trivial SCs.
 By contrast, case III realizes a topological SC with Chern number $\nu=\pm4$.
 Upon introducing next-nearest-neighbor hopping, the symmetry $g_{M_x}$ is broken in cases I and II, and nonzero Chern numbers $\nu=\pm2,\pm4,\pm8$ emerge.
 Incorporating spin-fluxes therefore provides an effective route to realizing topological SCs.
-Meanwhile, due to the presence of $g_{C_4}$, all these bands exhibit fourfold degeneracy at the $\Gamma$ point due to the following 4-dimensional irreps \begin{small}
+Meanwhile, due to the presence of $g_{C_4}$, all these bands exhibit fourfold degeneracy at the $\Gamma$ point, as shown in the End Matter.